 The release of pollutants is not just an issue at the production stage, but also during washing and wearing of textiles.
 Washing releases both pollutants and microplastics into wastewater effluents and is one of the main sources of direct microplastic entry into the environment, accounting for approximately 35% of the microplastics entering the global marine environment every year.
 This amounts to between 200,000 and 500,000 tonnes.

-In Europe alone, it has been estimated that between approximately 18,000 and 46,000 tonnes of microfibers are released from washing machines, with 13,000 tonnes entering surface waters.
 Synthetic microfibres are persistent in the environment and have been shown to yield a broad range of toxicological effects on organisms, ranging from the cellular- to organism-level, and may thus pose a significant threat to both environmental and human health.

 In the EU the consumption of textiles has on average the 4th highest impact on environment and climate change (after food, housing, and mobility), and third highest for water consumption and land use.
 The textiles value chain has thus been identified as a key priority in the EU Circular Economy Action Plan and the development of a comprehensive EU strategy for sustainable and circular textiles is underway.